uptonking/note4yaoo/lib-saas-strapi-examples.md

 - https://github.com/DomDew/strapi-plugin-fuzzy-search /MIT/202403/ts
   - Register a weighted fuzzy search endpoint for Strapi
   - Uses `fuzzysort` under the hood: Simple, quick and easy.
 No need to worry about setting up an instance for a complex search engine.
+  - Since we had issues with `Fuse.js` and it's underlying algorithm, we opted for `fuzzysearch` to do the heavy lifting instead.
   - https://github.com/farzher/fuzzysort /202211/js

 - https://github.com/strapi-community/strapi-plugin-search /MIT/202310/ts